-The Company solely derives its revenues amounting to P216.0 million from construction contracts with its related parties and uses the percentage of completion using the input method to determine the appropriate amount of contract revenues to be recognized for the reporting period.
-We have identified that the revenue recognition of construction contracts is significant to our audit due to the significance of the contract revenues, the complexity of the application of PFRS 15, Revenue from Contracts with Customers, in construction contracts, and the application of significant management judgment in determining when to recognize construction revenue and in estimating the stage of completion of the construction.
+The Company derives its revenues amounting to P228.1 million solely from construction contracts with its related parties and uses the percentage of completion using the input method to determine the appropriate amount of contract revenues to be recognized for the reporting period.
+We have identified that the revenue recognition of construction contracts is significant to our audit due to the significance of the contract revenues, the complexity of the application of PFRS 15, Revenue from Contracts with Customers, in construction contracts, and the application of significant management judgment in determining when to recognize construction revenue and proper recognition of costs in estimating the stage of completion of the construction.
 An error in the application of the requirements of PFRS 15 and of management judgment and estimate could cause a material misstatement in the financial statements.

-The Company's disclosures on its revenue recognition policy, estimation uncertainty on accounting for revenue recognition using the percentage of completion, and contract revenues are included in Notes 2, 3, and 12 to the financial statements, respectively.
+The Company's disclosures on its revenue recognition policy, estimation uncertainty on accounting for revenue recognition using the percentage of completion, and contract revenues and costs are included in Notes 2, 3, 9, and 12 to the financial statements, respectively.